-On the Receiving Voucher, you will be able to in additional Fees or Freight charges from the Vendor, as well as any Discounts from the Vendor in the appropriate fields.
+On the Receiving Voucher, you are able to specify any additional fees or freight charges from the Vendor, as well as any discounts.
 You also have fields to enter the Invoice Date, the Invoice Number and the Check number used to pay the invoice.
-These fields editable after completing the voucher so you can always come in and make changes.
+These fields remain editable even after completing the voucher so you can always come in and make changes.
+When a Receiving Voucher has been exported to QuickBooks, you'll see a QB Icon on the Receiving Voucher (see below).
+Clicking this icon allows you to jump directly into QuickBooks to view the bill.

 Next, you’ll see the Category Details.
 This is where the Discount, Freight and Fee amounts will be added.
 The accounts used here are the ones you specified when setting up the QuickBooks Export.